K15t/viewport-cli/README.md

 viewport create
 ```

 3\.
-From within your theme folder install the dependencies for `gulp`.
+From within your theme folder, install the dependencies for `gulp`.
 ```javascript
 cd <your-theme-name>
 npm install
 ```

 4\.
 Write some source code.
-(Make sure to put the files in their proper directories for the build workflow to work properly).
+(Make sure to put the files in their proper directories for the build workflow to work properly.
+Also make sure to include the `main.css` and `main.js` files in your markup file for the styles and scripts to get applied to your web page).

 5\.
-From within your theme folder build the project and upload it to Scroll Viewport using `gulp` and the tasks defined by your theme template.
+From within your newly created theme folder, build the project and upload it to Scroll Viewport using the `gulp` tasks defined by the chosen theme template.
 The "default" theme template provides the following tasks:
 - Builds and uploads the theme to Scroll Viewport.
  ```javascript
  npx gulp build
  ```
 - Continuously builds and uploads the theme to Scroll Viewport as soon as you make changes.
-If `viewport-tools` was properly configured, it opens the browser and automatically refreshes.
+If `viewport-tools` was properly configured, it opens the browser and automatically refreshes the site.
 Stop it using <kbd>CTRL</kbd> + <kbd>C</kbd>.
  ```javascript
  npx gulp watch
  ```
-- Resets the theme.
+- Resets the theme in Scroll Viewport.
 This normally shouldn't be needed as it is part of the build workflow already.
 ```javascript
 npx gulp clean
 ```